KYVENetwork/docs/docs/protocol_devs/advanced_concepts/interpool_security.md

 ![interpool security](/img/interpool_security.png)

-Here we can see that the validator granted permissions to three valaccount, were each of those runs on one pool.
+Here we can see that the validator granted permissions to three valaccount, where each of those runs on one pool.
 The node operator can decide if he wants to run multiple nodes on one machine like `Valaccount-1` and `Valaccount-2` or if he wants dedicated machines for every pool like `Valaccount-3`.
 Choosing the last option enables massive horizontal scaling and enables the validator to run on every pool KYVE will ever have.